choimon/choimon.github.io/_posts/blog/2021-05-12-MathJax for Minimal Mistakes Github blog.md

 # Conversion
 markdown: kramdown
 ```
 If you're not using Minimal Mistakes, refer to [jekyll's official site](https://jekyllrb.com/docs/configuration/).
+{: .notice}

 ### 2. Add a MathJax script
 There are multiple ways to do this.
 You could add the MathJax script part directly in *_includes/scripts.html*, */_includes/head/custom.html*, or */_includes/footer/custom.html*, but I chose to create a separate html for this extra support.